-Nissan received more than a few negative comments about the Pathfinder’s handling, so the automaker addressed the issue for the 2017 model year.
+Nissan received some negative comments about the Pathfinder’s handling, so the automaker addressed the issue for the 2017 model year.
 To start, Nissan gave the Pathfinder stiffer front and rear shock absorbers and increased the rear spring rates by 25 percent.
 The front struts are now equipped with new rebound springs and the steering ratio has been increased by 11 percent for a more intuitive response.

 The interior of the Pathfinder has never been a real issue, so improvements are mainly focused on technology.
 Upfront, the screen for the infotainment center is 10 percent larger and the Pathfinder can be equipped with Nissan’s proprietary NissanConnect system.
 NissanConnect offers a variety of connected and remote functions.
 One of those functions allows you to remotely start or stop the engine from your personal device.
 In the back, the optional entertainment system features larger screens and now offers HDMI and USB ports.